openequella/openequella.github.io/guides/WorkflowConfigurationGuide.md

 * versioned—a new version enters the workflow and on completion archives all other ‘live’ versions;
 * reviewed—a resource that has been ‘live’ for a period is checked for currency using its associated workflow.
 This process can be triggered manually by the resource owner or automatically by the collection definition.
 The resource remains ‘live’ during this review.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA and as such may differ in appearance to your own installation.

 ## Workflow template procedure
 A typical workflow template is created using the following broad steps: